chenghua-lin/chenghua-lin.github.io/index.md

 ## News
 * I'm recruiting **1-2 PhD students for 2025 intake**.
 Please send me your CV with a publication list if you are interested.
-* One long paper accepted to Computatinal Linguistics
+* One long paper accepted to Computational Linguistics
 * 5 papers accepted to EMNLP 2024
 * 6 papers accepted to ACL 2024